rzoubek44/R-2_Repo_Fall_2025/README.md

 # R-2_Repo_Fall_2025
-This will have everything needed for a Wi-Fi hacking utilizing tools and an adapter to demonstrate the exploitation
+This will have everything needed for a Wi-Fi hacking project, utilizing tools and an adapter to demonstrate the exploitation